rspatial/terra/README.md

 #### Windows

 On Windows, you need to first install [Rtools](https://cran.r-project.org/bin/windows/Rtools/) to get a C++ compiler that R can use.
+You need a recent version of Rtools42 (rtools42-5355-5357).

 Then, in R, install the package.